gravwell/kits/sysmon/README.md

 * `Sysmon: Process Tampering Activity by Type` Chart of Sysmon process tampering events by type
 * `Sysmon: Network Connection Detected` Chart of total number of network connections over time
 * `Sysmon: Process CreateRemoteThread Activity` Table of processes creating remote threads in other processes
-* `Sysmon: Registry Modifications by Image` Chart which programs are modifying the registry the most.
+* `Sysmon: Registry Modifications by Image` Chart of which programs are modifying the registry the most
 * `Sysmon: DNS Most Queried DNS Names` Table of total number of queries for a given DNS Name
 * `Sysmon: Registry Autorun` Show registry events where an autorun program is installed
-* `Sysmon: Registry Technique Frequency` Frequency of potential attack techniques via registry modification.
+* `Sysmon: Registry Technique Frequency` Frequency of potential attack techniques via registry modification
 * `Sysmon: Driver Load Activity` Table of driver activity
 * `Sysmon: Registry Overview` Chart of total registry activity
 * `Sysmon: Network Peer Totals` Table of unique IPs and total connection counts by ASN Organization